rlugojr/linkurious-enterprise-manual/getting-started/configure.md

 The web server of Linkurious delivers the application to end users through HTTP/S. It is configured within the `server` key:

+* **domain** - `localhost`.
+The domain or subdomain used to access the web server.
+It is mandatory to edit it for publishing visualizations online.
+It is also used to restrict the validity of cookies to a domain or subdomain.
 * **listenPort** - `3000`.
 The port of the web server.
 Some firewalls block network traffic ports other than 80 (HTTP).
 Since only `root` users can listen on ports < 1024, you may want reroute traffic from 80 to 3000 as follows.

 ```